Corvette C3 Restomod vs. Original

 Conclusion: Which One is Right for You?

-The decision between a restomod and an original Corvette C3 boils down to your personal priorities
+The decision between a restomod and an original Corvette C3 boils down to your personal priorities.

 I personally enjoy the history of Corvettes and the advertisements and memorabilia associated with them, so I lean toward keeping the cars in their original condition.
 However, I can certainly understand the appeal of the restomod approach.
 Ultimately, everyone finds their own way to enjoy these amazing cars.